 Opening image: MarioGuti for Getty Images

 Once you’ve got a Nikon DSLR and a kit lens, a telephoto zoom is a good first additional purchase.
+In fact, it's probably the best Nikon lens for beginners to get.
 With telephotos we’d always recommend getting a full frame (FX) lens even if you’ve got a smaller DX format Nikon DSLR.
 That’s because there’s no penalty in focal range and magnification – the ‘crop factor’ of the smaller sensor increases the effective focal length of the lens, which is just what you want from a telephoto!
 The other advantage is that if you do upgrade to a full frame Nikon in the future, you can carry on using your telephoto lens.

 1. Nikon AF-P 70-300mm f/4.5-5.6E ED VR

-An ideal 70-300mm telephoto zoom that’s just the best in its class
+An ideal 70-300mm telephoto zoom that’s just the best in its price range

 Mount: Nikon FX | Elements/groups: 16/11 | Diaphragm blades: 8 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 4-stops | Minimum focus distance: 1.2m | Maximum magnification: 0.21x | Filter thread: 67mm | Dimensions (WxL): 89x143mm | Weight: 1,050g